grocid/CTF/TWCTF/2016/README.md

 # Pinhole Attack (500 p)

 This is only a partial solution, but I spent several hours on it (essentially all the time I spent for the CTF) so I figured I wanted to write it down.
 During the CTF, I developed a method which queries the oracle for ciphertexts c × (2ⁱ)ᵉ for i ∈ {0,1,2,...}.
-This cause the message to shift.
+This causes the message to shift.
 Let N denote the modulus.
 If the message m has the property m × 2 < N, then it gets shifted properly.
 But if  m × 2 > N, then q = 2¹⁰²⁴ - N gets added to the message.
 We can detect this with a certain probability.

 If we look at `(q >> 512) & 3`, it is equal to something like